aumf/files/US.md

 - In May 2004, US conducted a raid near the Iraq-Syrian border, targeting several HVTs of the Zarqawi network.
 The NYT and AP alleged this was a wedding near Mukaradeeb, where many civilians were killed as a result of the raid.
 However, Signals, Human and Satellite intelligence as well as forensic and contradictory and inconsistent local testimony during interviews proved this allegation false.<sup>[[1]](https://archive.org/details/may-18-04-raid)</sup></sup>

+- On April 2004, 3 members of the Supreme Councel for the Islamic Revolution in Iraq (SCIRI), claimed to have been abused by Marines at an intermediate facility.
+However, medical examination before, during and after transfer disproved such claims.<sup>[[1]](https://ia600208.us.archive.org/0/items/usmc-inquiry-abuse-of-members-of-sciri/usmc_%20inquiry_abuse%20of%20members%20of%20SCIRI.pdf)</sup></sup>

 - On April 2004, Iraq, CPL Pat Tillman was killed in a friendly fire incident.
 Pundits claim that he was deliberately killed by his fellow unit members because he had anti-war leanings, and allege there was a coverup.
 This erroneous conclusion is based on a misreading of several basic facts.

   Background: